PM Announces Daanish Schools Expansion To Realise Quaids Pakistan Dream - UrduPoint

 He told the gathering of federal ministers, bureaucrats, heads of international institutions, educationists and students that the Daanish Schools project was initiated under PML-N Quaid Nawaz Sharif's vision and that the students were making an impact in debate, sports and other fields internationally.

-Recounting the journey of the visionary project, the prime minister said they resisted the immense criticism of the initiative just to support the children to support children from low-income groups with quality education at par with elite-class education institutions.
+Recounting the journey of the visionary project, the prime minister said they resisted the immense criticism of the initiative just to support the children from low-income groups with quality education at par with elite-class education institutions.

 He also recalled that under Nawaz Sharif's leadership, the PML-N government in the past gave away laptops to the students which became an earning tool for them.
 Besides, the then Punjab government also recruited around 200,000 teachers purely on merit.